Skip to content

-There are many places in Dubai if you are looking for some adventure travel, but none compares to the two buildings Dubai is known for; the amazing Burj Khalifa and luxurious Burj Al-Arab.
+There are many places in Dubai if you are looking for some adventure travel, but none compares to the two buildings Dubai is known for; the amazing Burj Khalifa and the luxurious Burj Al-Arab.

 Building Burj Khalifa, the highest building in the world, was not an easy project for the developers.

-If you are curious to know more here are the most interesting facts about Burj Khalifa:
+If you are curious to know more, here are the most interesting facts about Burj Khalifa:

 14. Burj Khalifa has 2 sunsets